cryptogosu/solana/docs/src/developing/clients/javascript-api.md

 ### Principle of Least Privileges

 When providing the accounts to interact with a program, determining which accounts need to be `isWritable` can be difficult.
 Best practice is to narrow down the accounts to only what requires `isWritable` in any transaction.
 If you do not, you run into issues where you could potentially give a program more power than the program needs and cause some security issues.

+### Secret Key Management

+The general recommendation is to not have user input the secret key, but rather have the user either use a separate wallet and handle the account custodial services by the wallet.
+You can find more examples in the [solana wallet adapter](https://github.com/solana-labs/wallet-adapter).

 ## API by Example